binomialhq/poly/doc/SPECIFICATION.md

     string tag required
 }

-model Pet: NewPet {         // Valid, all fields are annotated
+model Pet from NewPet {             // Valid, all fields are annotated
     1: int32 id required,
     2: NewPet.name,
     3: NewPet.tag
 }
 ```

-Another key aspect of prototype inheritance is that if one parent field or
+Another key aspect of prototype inheritance is that if one parent field is
-parameter is declared explicitly then they all have to be.
-This works as a
+declared explicitly, then they all have to be.
+This works as a semantic
-semantic construct to guarantee that all fields are properly handled, and that
+guarantee that all fields are properly handled, and that updates to the parent
-updates to the parent are visibly reflected in the child, rather than silently
+are visibly reflected in the child, rather than silently absorved.
-absorved.

-None of this rationale applies to `service` declarations, however, since they
+None of this rationale applies to Service declarations, however, since they
 don't implement annotations at all.
-For that reason, services don't need to
+For that reason, Services don't need to
 explicitly declare inherited constructs, as the other prototypable entities do.

 The main difference between these entities is that `model`, `in`, and `out` do
-not inherit the scope of their parents, while `service` inherits a copy.
-To be
+not inherit the scope of their parents, having the declarations copied instead.
+If the declarations are not annotated, it just so happens that that copy can be
+automatic. `service`, on the other hand, inherits a copy of the parent's scope.
-precise, when `model`, `in`, or `out` prototyping occurs, the scope must be
+To be precise, when `model`, `in`, or `out` prototyping occurs, the scope must
-redeclared with references to the same symbols, while `service` keeps a copy of
+be redeclared with references to the same symbols, even if automatically, while
-the parent scope as a scope of its own.
+`service` keeps a copy of the parent scope as a scope of its own.

-The practical consequence of this is that services cannot overload declarations,
+The practical consequence of this is that Services cannot overload declarations,
 including methods.
-This happens because Poly enforces that child services be
+This happens because Poly enforces that child Services be
 merely an extension of their parents, without any disregard for the contract
 that they promote.

 One final observation is that no declaration can inherit a prototype from a
 different type of declaration.
-That is, models inherit from models, services
+That is, Models inherit from Models, Services
-inherit from services, and so on, and the prototype chain must not be mixed.
+inherit from Services, and so on, and the prototype chain must not be mixed.

 ### Models